Software Engineering: A Modern Approach

 .

-7. Suppose we have a base class A. Also, assume we want to add four optional features F1, F2, F3, and F4 to A. These features can be added in any order, i.e., the order is not important.
-If we use inheritance, how many subclasses of A will we have to implement?
-And if we choose a solution using decorators, how many classes will we have to implement (not counting class A)?
+7. Suppose we have a base class A. Now assume we want to add four optional features F1, F2, F3, and F4 to A. These features can be added in any order, i.e., the order is not important.
+If we use inheritance, how many subclasses of A would we need to implement?
+And if we use a solution based on decorators, how many classes will we have to implement (not counting class A)?
 Justify and explain your answer.

 8. In the Decorator example, we presented the code for a single